-"They are cowed, by heavens!-the dogs are cowed !" once more cried the gay companion of Lionel, " and Howe is within two hundred feet of them unharmed !"
+"They are cowed, by heavens !- the dogs are cowed !" once more cried the gay companion of Lionel, "and Howe is within two hundred feet of them unharmed!"

-At that instant a sheet of flame glanced through the smoke, like lightning playing in a cloud, while at one report a thousand muskets were added to the uproar.
-It was not altogether fancy, which led Lionel to imagine that he saw the smoky canopy of the hill to wave, as if the trained warriors it enveloped faltered before this close and appalling discharge; but, in another instant, the stimulating war-cry, and the loud shouts of the combatants, were borne across the strait to his ears, even amid the horrid din of the combat.
-Ten breathless minutes flew by like a moment of time, and the bewildered spectators on Copp's were still gazing intently on the scene, when a voice was raised among them, shouting-
+At that instant a sheet of flame glanced through the smoke, like lightning playing in a cloud, while at one report a thousand muskets were added to the uprear.
+It was not altogether fancy, which led Lionel to imagine that he saw the smoky canopy of the hill to wave, as if the trained warriors it enveloped faltered before this close and appalling discharge; but, in another instant, the stimulating war-cry, and the loud shouts of the combatants, were borne across the strait to his ears, even amid the horrid din of the com-Ten breathless minutes flew by like a moment of time, and the bewildered spectators on Copp's were still gazing intently on the scene, when a voice was raised among them, shoutingpeople will teach 'em the law!"

-"Hurrah! let the rake-hellies go up to Breed's; the people will teach 'em the law !"
+"Hurrah! let the rake-hellies go up to Breed's; the